CLNEulalia/Heroku-Atlas-Deployment/README.md

     ![](./images/step15.png)

+    ##### Note:

-    > NOTE: You must copy this from your own database to capture your unique
-    > database id numbers.
+    - You must copy this from your own database to capture your unique database id numbers.

-    > NOTE: You will still need to manually substitute the `USERNAME` and
-    > `PASSWORD` with the one you created in the next step.
+    - You will still need to manually substitute the `USERNAME` and `PASSWORD` with the one you created in the next step.

 15. Set the URI you just copied as an environment variable called `DB_URL` using `heroku config:set`, filling in the `<USERNAME>` and `<PASSWORD>` you